congneb/avr-projects/mpu6050_example1/README.md

 This switches the bus direction: the MPU6050 will start sending data back to you.

 You then read the high byte (ACK) and the low byte (NACK).

+- Sumary

+If you only did one i2c_start(), the sensor wouldn’t know you want to read after writing the register address.

+The repeated start is the standard I²C way to:

+Write a register pointer.

+Immediately read data from that register.

+It avoids releasing the bus (no i2c_stop() in between), so the transaction stays atomic and safe.

+### STM32

+the mechanism is the same on STM32, because it’s dictated by the I²C protocol itself, not by the Arduino or STM32 platform.

+I²C devices like the MPU6050 use a register-based addressing scheme.

+To read a register:

+Write phase: Send the device address (write mode) + register address.

+Repeated Start: Without releasing the bus, send the device address again (read mode).

+Read phase: Receive the data bytes (ACK for all but the last, NACK for the last).